delmic/odemis/doc/develop/microscope.rst

     :width: 50 %
     :align: center

-    Schema of an enzel system and the roles of the components
+    Schema of an ENZEL system and the roles of the components

 .. figure:: sparc2-roles.*
     :width: 100 %